ietf-gitwg/using-github/draft-ietf-git-using-github.md

 An issue labeled as `design` has or might have a substantive effect on a document.
 For protocol specifications, a `design` issue is one that might affect implementations or interoperability requirements.
-A document that is intended to be informational might use the `design` label to discuss issues that could substantiually affect the meaning of the document.
 Addressing a `design` issue ultimately requires Working Group consensus, even if the resolution is to make no change.